-The Chancellor's Club Teaching Professorship recognizes sustained excellence in teaching and is awarded only to persons who have demonstrated outstanding teaching competence over an extended period of years.
-Recipients hold these professorships, which carry an annual stipend of $10,000, for a five-year period.
+The Chancellor's Club Teaching Professorship recognizes sustained excellence in teaching and is awarded to persons who have demonstrated outstanding teaching competence over an extended period of time.

-Criteria used to select the Chancellor’s Club Teaching Professorships is as follows.
+Criteria used to select the Chancellor’s Club Teaching Professorship is as follows.

 - Full-time faculty status: The nominee must be a full-time faculty member with a major role in teaching our learners.